ivee-tech/calculator/README.md

 **Task - verify deployments and test application**

-Use the same tasks as in previous exercices, including DB deployment deletion.
+Use the same tasks as in previous exercises, including DB deployment deletion.

 When deleting the database deployment, you won't encounter any improvement over the `Direct` approach, as the Log Api will still attempt to connect to a non-existent database.